Industrial Hemp Pilot Program in North Carolina

 How is industrial hemp cultivated?

-Industrial hemp is generally grown for one of three uses; seed, fiber, or cannabinoid (CBD) production.
+Industrial hemp is generally grown for; seed, fiber, or floral materials.
 Each is produced is in a slightly different way.
 For seed production, plants would generally be seeded at a high plant population similar to a small grain crop.
 Reported seeding rates are 25 to 40 pounds of seed per acre planted with a grain drill.
 For fiber, high seeding rates are generally recommended.
 The reason for high seeding rates and plant population is to limit lateral branching and facilitate harvest.
-Production of hemp for CBDs varies widely from greenhouse production to wider row spacings, which would resemble tobacco or horticultural crop production.
-For CBD production, the floral buds are harvested, so production systems that promote lateral branching and more numerous flowers per plant would be desirable.
+Production of floral materials varies widely from greenhouse production to wider row spacings, which would resemble tobacco or horticultural crop production.
+Floral buds are harvested, so production systems that promote lateral branching and more numerous flowers per plant would be desirable.

 Harvesting methods vary.
 Industrial hemp for seed can be harvested by a combine, but care must be taken to avoid wrapping of plant stems on combine parts as well as shattering of seed to the ground.
 Grain (seed) is typically harvested at high moisture levels (~15%) to prevent wrapping and shattering, and then the grain should be dried quickly to 7-10% moisture to prevent spoilage.
 For fiber, the entire plant is cut close to the ground and a retting process must occur.
 Retting allows the fiber to be separated from the inner core, or hurd, of the stalk.
-For CBD production, the floral buds are harvested, following which the CBDs must be extracted from the plant tissue.
+For floral material, the floral buds are harvested.

 How much does it cost to produce industrial hemp?